 Drag Queen Makeup 101

-All the Drag Queen Makeup Essentials You Need
+All the Drag Makeup Essentials & Supplies You Need

-Before you can start putting together your ultimate drag queen look, you’ll need to do some shopping.
-Here’s a list of drag queen makeup essentials.
+Before you can start putting together your ultimate dramatic drag queen makeup, you’ll need to do some shopping.
+Here’s a list of makeup products.
 You may already own a lot of these items in your vanity at home.